Modes and their precise meaning

 : the argument is ground.- etc.

-This list is to be completed, i.e., we need to define a set of these properties and what they mean.
+This list is to be completed, i.e., we may wan to define a set of these properties and what they mean.
 This is a given of course if the property is a Prolog builtin.

 For example, given the following mode definitions: